Bothriechis schlegelii

-Bothriechis schlegelii, known commonly as the eyelash viper, is a species of venomous pit viper in the family Viperidae.
-The species is native to Central and South America.
-Small and arboreal, this species is characterized by a wide array of color variations, as well as the superciliary scales above the eyes.
-It is the most common of the green palm-pitvipers (genus Bothriechis), and is often present in zoological exhibits.
+Bothriechis schlegelii, known commonly as the highland eyelash-pitviper, Schlegel's eyelash-pitviper, eyelash viper or eyelash palm viper, is a species of pit viper in the family Viperidae, native to Colombia.

+Somewhat small, arboreal snakes, B. schlegelii is perhaps best known for the namesake superciliary ("eyelash") scales above its eyes, and for having distinctly keeled or "raised" scales covering the bulk of its body.
+The species is also known for producing a veritable rainbow of color forms (morphs).
+It is the most common of the green palm-pitvipers (genus Bothriechis), and is often present in zoological exhibits, owing to its general hardiness.
 The specific name schlegelii honors Hermann Schlegel, who was a German ornithologist and herpetologist.

-For other common names see below.
+For other common names, see below.
 No subspecies are currently recognized as being valid.

 Description

 The eyelash viper is a relatively small species of pitviper, with adults ranging from 55–82 cm long, and females being longer and more variable in size than males, which can grow to 69 cm long.
 It has a wide, triangular-shaped head, and eyes with vertical pupils.
 Like all pit vipers, it is solenoglyphous, having large, hypodermic needle-like fangs in the front of the upper jaw that fold back when not in use, and has heat sensitive organs, or pits, located on either side of the head between the eye and nostril.